disarm-platform/config-faas-cluster/README.md

 1. Once confirmed stack is up and Traefik is running fine, remove the port entry from `docker-compose.yml` to avoid leaving traefik dashboard exposed, and redeploy stack as above(`docker stack deploy...`).

 ## Monitoring
-1. For monitoring, add the datadog agent from the portainer templates with an API key from [this](https://app.datadoghq.com/account/settings#api) page of the datadog website
+1. For monitoring, add the datadog agent from the portainer templates with an API key from [this](https://app.datadoghq.com/account/settings#api) page of the datadog website.
+There is a customised `datadog.yml` file included in this repo that also activates logging.
+1. Optionally, add the Portainer Agent stack from the _app templates_, to help Portainer see what's happening on all nodes in the cluster.